 There are so many choices–often many more than people think at first glance!
 We are so lucky that we have a very low counselor/student ratio at Wheeler so we get to know our students exceptionally well through detailed questionnaires and many (many!) individual meetings with them.
 We also have students take advantage of interest/career inventories that are part of the college application technology platforms our office uses.
 Wheeler students tend to be highly reflective thinkers anyway as a result of the practice they have in their daily classwork.
 This certainly provides them with an advantage as they head into the process of defining what will be a successful post-Wheeler experience for them.

-Q: The College Counseling team recently held a Juniors and Junior Families College Night event.
+Q: The College Counseling team held a Juniors and Junior Families College Night kickoff event in December.
 What happens at that event, and what sort of questions do students and their parents or guardians typically have at this point in the process?

-A: We did have our Junior/Junior Family College Night in early December, and while it was virtual in nature, we could still sense the excitement that the students and families have, and we are excited to be working with them as well!
-The evening was a combination of a presentation by the three college counselors as well as a panel with college admissions officers who answered questions on everything from determining the “good fit” that I described earlier, to athletic recruiting, to ways in which the pandemic has affected the process over the past two years and how they see the process unfolding for the Class of 2023.
-This month, we will be meeting individually with every junior and then with each of them and their families to get to know them better, to create initial college lists, and to provide advice about visiting colleges in the coming months and about any other topics that are important to the student and their family.
-Later in the spring we begin working with students on their actual applications and draft their college essay so they are well-prepared to continue that work into the summer months.
+A: We did have our Junior/Junior Family College Night in early December and we are excited to be working with the Class of 2024!
+In addition to setting out the timeline of events over the next 18 months, we offered advice on everything from standardized testing to writing essays to ways to manage anxiety and stress in the process.
+Currently, we are meeting individually with every junior and then with each of them and their families to get to know them better, to create initial college lists, and to provide advice about visiting colleges in the coming months and about any other topics that are important to the student and their family.
+Later in the spring we begin working with students on their actual applications and drafting their college essays so they are well-prepared to continue that work into the summer months..

 We want students and families to consider their individual experiences and needs, and we then tailor a process for each student and family that is right for them.